Hiring new people

 Offering the job #

-When we are ready to offer a job, the HR manager will call and email the candidate with the details of the offer, including salary and a proposed start date.
+When we are ready to offer a job, the People team will call and email the candidate with the details of the offer, including salary and a proposed start date.
 If the candidate accepts the offer, we start the onboarding process.
-If they have queries, the HR manager will discuss them with them and make adjustments where possible and appropriate.
+If they have queries, the People team will discuss them with them and make adjustments where possible and appropriate.

 Offers are subject to successfully completing eligibility to work in the UK checks and a background check including BPSS and BS7858.
 We need to do this vetting due to restrictions in our client contracts.